nstrayer/Mysis_DVM_Modeling/README.md

 	- [Mysocline Depth Model](http://rpubs.com/nstrayer/64310)

-# General scratchwork for the model:
+# Potential paths:

-Potentially look at female reproductive stage.
+* Potentially look at female reproductive stage.

-Figure out light an temp thresholds through whole year.

-Just get the model to be where the mysis gets to based upon lowest light or temp profile.

-Mysis start migrating at sundown and go back at sunrise.
+# To Do:

-## distributions of food potential vary seasonally.
+* Distributions of food potential vary seasonally. e.g.
-e.g.
 	- mean is higher in summer
 	- spring has higher deviation